Metal Detecting at Medieval Village Site (Story 4)

 A Find Of The Day

 I could not believe that I found my first silver hammered coin!
 I could not wait to get back home and look it up in the coin catalogue.
 I was happy that I managed to detect such an elusive coin and that my Explorer was capable of picking it up at good depth.
 Most of all, I was happy that I learned a new and very important signal.
-(Here is a story on A Discovery of a Cache of Wire Money from 16th Century)
+This small knowledge enabled me to make more interesting discoveries later.

 The story would not be completed without a picture of other finds (not junk).
 Surprisingly, the artifacts looked like the stuff I would usually dig up around old cellar holes in Upstate New York.